 • Aging Potential – Northern Rhône Syrah and Australian Shiraz can age for 15-30+ years, depending on vintage quality.

-Syrah (Shiraz) offers a more approachable drinking experience in its youth while still maintaining strong investment potential for aged vintages.
-Highly rated Rhône and Australian Shiraz wines have demonstrated auction success, proving their ability to appreciate alongside top Cabernet Sauvignons.
+Syrah (Shiraz) drinks beautifully in its youth while still holding real investment potential for aged vintages.
+Highly rated Rhône and Australian Shiraz wines have posted strong auction results, proving they can compete alongside top Cabernet Sauvignons when the producer and vintage are right.

 Characteristics of Syrah (Shiraz)